Autodesk-Forge/forge-boilers.nodejs/README.md

 ![roomedit3dv3_running](7 - viewer+extension+server+data-mng+derivatives/resources/img/roomedit3dv3_running.png)

-To load a design in the viewer:
+To load and edit a design in the viewer and see the modifications applied in real-time to the Revit BIM:

+- Install the [Roomedit3dApp](https://github.com/jeremytammik/Roomedit3dApp) Revit add-in and ensure it is running.
+- Load a model that you have stored in A360 in in Revit.
 - Right-click the nodes to get options from the context menu.
+- If not already done:
     - Upload a design file to a folder (supports file selection dialog or drag & drop).
     - Upon successful upload, the file appears under the parent node in the tree, right-click and select <b>Generate viewable</b>.
 - Upon successful translation of the design, double-click the file to load it into the viewer.
+- Click `Start` to load the roomedit3d viewer extension.
+An icon appears.
+- In Revit, launch the Roomedit3dApp command to subscribe to `transform` notifications.
+- Select the transform pull-up icon to start the translate tool.
+- Select an element and move it on the screen.

+The element position will be updated accordingly in the BIM.